nhsconnect/FHIR-CDS/index.md

 ### Sourcing of medical records ###
 Methods for sourcing medical records are out of scope of the Implementation Guide.

-### De-scoped resources ###
-- ProcedureRequest has been removed as of V1.1.0-alpha and will therefore follow [HL7 FHIR STU3](https://www.hl7.org/fhir/stu3/index.html) guidance.
-- CareConnect guidance will be used for [Encounter](https://nhsconnect.github.io/CareConnectAPI/api_workflow_encounter.html) and [Patient](https://nhsconnect.github.io/CareConnectAPI/api_entity_patient.html) resources, and therefore our guidance pages on these resources have been unpublished as of V1.1.0-alpha.

 ## Note for Implementers ##